5 Reasons You Need a Modular Cleanroom

 Supporting clean areas can have various classifications and functions.
 Many support areas function as zones in which nonsterile components, formulated products, in-process materials, equipment, and container/closures are prepared, held, or transferred.
 These environments are soundly designed when they minimize the level of particle contaminants in the final product and control the microbiological content (bioburden) of articles and components that are subsequently sterilized.

-Build a cGMP-Compliant Cleanroom With Angstrom Technology
+Build a cGMP-Compliant Cleanroom with Angstrom Technology

 At Angstrom Technology, we’re proud to have delivered high-quality, high-performance cleanrooms across North America for over 30 years.